-For entry of participation hours after the deadline, please refer to the RAPIDS Work Programs Desk Guide, "Expansion of Component Entry and Work Hours Entry Deadlines".
+For entry of participation hours after the deadline, please refer to the RAPIDS Work Programs Desk Guide, "Work Component and Hour Entries Deadlines".

-D. DISABILITY/INCAPACITY - DEFINITION ONLY FOR MINIMUM PARTICIPATION RATE
+D. DISABILITY/INCAPACITY - DEFINITION ONLY FOR TEMPORARY GOOD CAUSE

-NOTE: The following definitions are used to determine the family's minimum hour of participation, i.e., whether or not there is a disabled or incapacitated parent.
-See item A above.
+NOTE: A two-parent family with one parent disabled or incapacitated according to this section is still considered a two-parent family for minimum participation rate requirements.
+The family may be temporarily granted good cause for not meeting the minimum requirements.
+See Section 13.10.
 Meeting either definition does not automatically exempt the family or individual from the 60-month or 24-month time limits described in Section 15.6 and 15.7.